 Encrypting and authenticating content does not prevent any of this!
-Network Security - Traffic analysis and anonymization

 What can you do with "meta data"?

 "Metadata absolutely tells you everything about somebody's life.
 If you have enough metadata you don't really need content...
 [It's] sort of embarrassing how predictable we are as human beings."